niksingh0908/Netflix-SQL-Data-Analysis/README.md

 LIMIT 5;

 ```
+**Objective**: Calculate and rank years by the average number of content releases by India.

 ## 11. List All Movies that are Documentaries
 ```sql
 SELECT *
 FROM netflix
 WHERE listed_in LIKE '%Documentaries';
 ```
+**Objective**: Retrieve all movies classified as documentaries.

 ## 12. Find All Content Without a Director
 ```sql
 SELECT *